Poor12/karmada/docs/testreport/test_report.md

 # Abstract

 With the large-scale implementation of Karmada in more and more enterprises and organizations, the scalability and large-scale of Karmada have gradually become a new focus of community users.
-Therefore, we have launched a large-scale test of Karmada, and now we announce that the Karmada multi-cloud management platform can stably support 100 clusters with 500,000 nodes online at the same time, and manage more than 2,000,000 pods.
+Therefore, we have launched a large-scale test of Karmada, and according to the analysis of the test results, the Karmada multi-cloud management platform can stably support 100 clusters with 500,000 nodes online at the same time, and manage more than 2,000,000 pods.
 In this article, we will introduce the relevant metrics used for testing, how to conduct large-scale testing, and how we achieve large-scale node and cluster access.

 # Backgroud